 No problems there.

-He was quiet, naturally, taking it all in as I walked him across the speckled tiles towards a pint-sized table.
+He was quiet, naturally, taking it all in as I walked him across the speckled tiles toward a pint-sized table.
 When we stopped together at his tiny blue chair, I braced myself for tears.

 Across the table sat a little girl, a slip of a thing with mousy brown hair and a deep summer tan.
 She was dressed in her Sunday best, hands in her lap, feet firmly on the floor—motionless, and silently sobbing.